1. Instructions for installing and uninstalling emicroml

 • tests: to install the dependencies necessary for running unit tests;

-• examples: to install the dependencies necessary for running the jupyter notebooks stored in <root>/examples, where <root> is the root of the repository;
+• examples: to install the dependencies necessary for executing files stored in <root>/examples, where <root> is the root of the repository;

 • docs: to install the dependencies necessary for documentation generation;